Popular

 Bigstock

-Once you've quantified your accomplishments on your resume for your previous positions, it's time to think about your current job.
-What have you accomplished lately at your current job?
+Once you've quantified your accomplishments from previous positions, it's time to think about your current job.
+What have you achieved lately?
+Have you exceeded sales targets, streamlined a process, or contributed to a successful project?
 Are there any past accomplishments you haven't quantified yet?
-Have you completed a certificate or received any awards?
-Whatever you achieved, chances are it can be quantified, and it definitely belongs on your resume.
+Additionally, if you've earned a certification, completed a major project, or received industry recognition, be sure to include those details.
+Whatever you’ve done to add value, chances are it can be measured—and it definitely belongs on your resume.

 3. Clean Up Your Formatting